tarwn/lessthandot-hugo/blogs/content/posts/2012-04-27-continuous-delivery-adding-static-analysis.md

 Open tasks refer to those little TODO and HACK tags we litter throughout our code, always with the intent of someday coming back and doing something with them.
 Using the [Task Scanner Plugin][6], the build can scan the code and add these comments to the trends and build details.

-The plugin adds a section to the “post-build Actions” section, which we can then configure to fit our specific needs:
+The plugin adds a section to the "post-build Actions" section, which we can then configure to fit our specific needs:

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/Analysis_Tasks.png" title="Analysis - Open Tasks" /><br /> Analysis – Open Tasks